yegor256/blog/_posts/2014/jul/2014-07-24-rultor-automated-merging.md

 ## How Rultor Merges

-Once Rultor finds a [merge command](http://doc.rultor.com/basics.html) in one of your Github pull requests, it does exactly this:
+Once Rultor finds a [merge command](http://doc.rultor.com/basics.html) in one of your GitHub pull requests, it does exactly this:

  1. Reads the [`.rultor.yml`](http://doc.rultor.com/reference.html)
     YAML config file from the root directory of your repository.